MrMiniou/ICS4U_2021-2022/ICS3U/Days 12-14/Note 5 - [Optional] Object-Oriented Programming.md

 ### Class Hierarchy

 In order to use OOP to its highest potential, it is important to understand the different ways in which a class is associated with another class.
 There are three types of associations: **aggregation**, **composition**, and **inheritance**.
-Aggregation

 ### Aggregation